Product thinking

 Still, many of these assistants mostly make existing workflows smoother.
 The message remains a message.
 The ticket remains a ticket.
 The approval remains an approval.
 The doc remains a doc.
 The human still lives inside the same loop, only with better drafting and faster handoffs.

 That can be worth building.
 But it may not be a fundamentally new work system.
 The system is faster, but the shape of the work is mostly unchanged.
-The AI helps the user push the old objects around more efficiently.
+The AI helps the user push the old work items around more efficiently.

 This is where the word "agent" can hide the real question.
 If an agent performs more small actions inside an old workflow, it may be useful without being high leverage.
 The question is not only "Can the agent act?"
 It is "Is this the action that matters?"